The Advantages of Invisalign in South Weymouth, MA

-The simplest explanation I usually give parents is that the amount of radiation a bite-wing x-rays emits is extremely , extremely low – about 10 times less than that of a chest x-ray and 1000x less than a CT scan.
-One of the more important things to consider is that for we are also all exposed to radiation from natural sources all the time.
+The simplest explanation I usually give parents is that the amount of radiation a bite-wing x-rays emits is extremely , extremely low – about 20 times less than that of a chest x-ray and 1000x less than a CT scan.
+One of the more important things to consider is that we are all exposed to radiation from natural sources all the time.
 The average person in the U.S. receives an effective dose of 3 mSv (millisieverts is the scientific unit for radiation dose) from naturally occurring radioactive materials and cosmic radiation.

-Daily background radiation 0.008 mSv
+Daily background radiation

-Single Digital Bitewing 0.005 mSv
+Single Digital Bitewing

-Cross Country Flight 0.03 mSv
+Cross Country Flight

 To put things in perspective, a single typical dental x-ray is less than a day of usual background radiation, and a panoramic x-ray is 3 times less than flying a plane cross country.
 One chest CT is the equivalent of 1400 dental x-rays.
 In fact, if one lived in higher altitudes such as in Colorado, you are exposed to 50% (1.5 mSv) more background radiation than those of us at sea level (that’s the equivalent of 300 dental x-rays for those of you keeping count).
 Click here for more information.